kaelzhang/shell-safe-rm/README.md

 A much safer replacement for bash rm

-Mac OS X ONLY so far.
+Mac OS X **ONLY** so far.

+Using safe-rm will replace the original `/bin/rm` of Mac OS X which will be backed up before replacing.

 Install
 ----